soul-drift/Privacy-Preserving-Approximate-Nearest-Neighbor/README.md

 #### `obli_routing`

-The main graph search routine.
+The main search routine.
 It maintains:

 - a min-heap queue for candidate expansion;
 - a max-heap result pool of size `L`;
 - a visited bitmap `expo`;
 - a fixed routing budget `t_0`.

-The first `15%` of the routing budget uses `UnifiedPool::get`; the remaining `85%` uses `UnifiedPool::get_normal_only`.
 Nodes with unknown distances are inserted with `dist = -1.0`, then evaluated when popped from the queue.

 ---